 Section Page Number

-1. What is New York=s Brownfield Cleanup Program?3
+1. What is New York's Brownfield Cleanup Program?
+3

 2. Citizen Participation Activities 3

 3. Major Issues of Public Concern 8

 4. Site Information 8

 5. Investigation and Cleanup Process 9

-Appendix A B Project Contacts and Location ns of Reports
+opendix A - Project Contacts and Locations of Reports and Information 12

-13
+Ap pendix B - Site Contact List 14

-Appendix C B Site Location Map 14
+Ap opendix C - Site Location Map 17

-Annendiy D B Brownfield Cleanup Program Process 15
+Ap opendix D - Brownfield Cleanup Program Process 18

 Note: The information presented in this Citizen Participation Plan was current as of the date of its approval by the New York State Department of Environmental Conservation.
-Portions of this Citizen Participation Plan may be revised during the site=s investigation and cleanup process.
+Portions of this Citizen Participation Plan may be revised during the site's investigation and cleanup process.